Eruannon/Gestalt/README.md

 # Gestalt
-"GESTALT" Custom Screeps AI with distributed diplomacy and communication systems.
+"GESTALT" Custom Screeps AI with diplomacy and communication systems.

+WARNING: Public version is always obsolete in comparison to active code of owner;

 Usernames of creator:
 - Almaravarion [Official Screeps server]